armigjoka/holbertonschool-printf/README.md

-Programming in C - Project "printf"
+Programming in C - Project "Function printf"

 The printf command outputs the arguments you specifiy in formatted form.
 Printf supports all format specifications for strings as the printf() funciton in C.